GatlenCulp/nix-config/README.md

 - [nix] Have a defined Dracula theme.
 Set all colors for vscode from there
 - Disable almost all macos keybindings (in particular for screenshot tools and spotlight search) and remap them to things I used (raycast and rectangle/aerospace)
 - Firefox: make basic home screen (No Firefox Home Content)
-- Switch lpass to SOPS-nix
-- Disable all autofill for firefox
+- Firefox: Disable all autofill for firefox
+- [Privacy & Security] Give VSCode and Ghostty access to modify apps on my mac
+- [VSCode] Prevent the stupid settings update every single time.

 ## Claude-Code Specific TODOs